swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 EOF
 ```

 In this example, the Lambda function must accept an APIGateway v2 JSON payload as input parameter and return a valid APIGAteway v2 JSON response.
 See the example code in the [APIGateway example README file](https://github.com/swift-server/swift-aws-lambda-runtime/blob/main/Examples/APIGateway/README.md).

 To deploy the function with SAM, use the `sam deploy` command.
-The very first time you deploy a function, you must use the `--guided` flag to configure the deployment.
+The very first time you deploy a function, you should use the `--guided` flag to configure the deployment.
 The command will ask you a series of questions to configure the deployment.

 Here is the command to deploy the function with SAM: